Ground state connectivity of local Hamiltonians: Introduction

-To prove correctness of this construction, our main technical tool is a new lemma we call the \emph{Traversal Lemma} {(Lemma~\ref{l:traversal})}, which analyzes the Hilbert space a local unitary evolution must traverse in certain settings.
+Let us elaborate further on the Traversal Lemma, which analyzes the Hilbert space a local unitary evolution must traverse in certain settings.
 Specifically, define two states $\ket{\psi}$ and $\ket{\phi}$ as \emph{$k$-orthogonal} if for any $k$-local unitary $U$, we have $\bra{\phi}U\ket{\psi}=0$.
 In other words, any application of a $k$-local unitary leaves $\ket{\psi}$ and $\ket{\phi}$ orthogonal.
-Then, the Traversal Lemma says that for $k$-orthogonal states $\ket{\psi}$ and $\ket{\phi}$, if we wish to map $\ket{\psi}$ to $\ket{\phi}$ via a sequence of $k$-local unitaries, then at some step in this evolution we must leave the space spanned by $\ket{\psi}$ and $\ket{\phi}$, i.e. we must have ``large'' overlap with the orthogonal complement of $\ket{\psi}$ and $\ket{\phi}$.
+Then, the Traversal Lemma {roughly} says that for $k$-orthogonal states $\ket{\psi}$ and $\ket{\phi}$, if we wish to map $\ket{\psi}$ to $\ket{\phi}$ via a sequence of $k$-local unitaries, then at some step in this evolution we must leave the space spanned by $\ket{\psi}$ and $\ket{\phi}$, i.e. we must have {``large'' inner product with $I - \kb{\psi} - \kb{\phi}$}.
+(Here, ``large'' means the inner product scales at least as $\Omega(1/m^2)$, for $m$ the number of $k$-local unitaries applied.)
 To prove the Traversal Lemma, we use a combination of the Gentle Measurement Lemma of Winter~\cite{W99} and an idea inspired by the quantum Zeno effect.

 As the Traversal Lemma is a key technical contribution of this paper, we also study its properties further (i.e. independently of its application to our complexity theoretic results).
-For example, we show the lemma is tight up to a polynomial factor in the number of unitaries.
-To do so, we give a pair of $3$-orthogonal states $\ket{\psi}$, $\ket{\phi}$ with the following property: For any $0<\Delta<1/2$, we construct a carefully selected sequence of $O(1/\Delta^2)$ $2$-local unitaries mapping $\ket{\psi}$ to $\ket{\phi}$, such that at any point in this mapping, the overlap with the orthogonal complement of $\ket{\psi}$ and $\ket{\phi}$ is at most $\Delta$.
+For example, we show the lemma is tight up to a polynomial factor in the number of unitaries, $m$.
+To do so, we give a pair of ${2}$-orthogonal states $\ket{\psi}$, $\ket{\phi}$ with the following property: For any $0<\Delta<1/2$, we construct a carefully selected sequence of $O(1/\Delta^2)$ $2$-local unitaries mapping $\ket{\psi}$ to $\ket{\phi}$, such that at any point in this mapping, the {inner product with $I - \kb{\psi} - \kb{\phi}$} is at most $\Delta$.
 We also delve further into the study of $k$-orthogonality, including giving an intuitive characterization of the notion.